Bunmi10/Challenge2sep20/README.md

 How I expected the challenge to go.

-I expected the challenge to demostrate my understanding of containers and how they are used to package code
+I expected the challenge to demostrate my understanding of containers and how they are used to package code and also networking.

 What went well?